bebraw/speccer/README.md

 * x < y < z, multiple inequalities (mix with equality as you want)

 These assertions map directly to ones available in Python's unittest module.
 If some of those seem weird to you, see http://docs.python.org/library/unittest.html .

+## License

+Speccer is available under MIT license.
+See LICENSE for more details.